Chrysthy/academic-exercises/README.md

 ## 📜 License

-* This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)
+* This repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)